cncf/tag-security/case-studies/README.md

 This falls into 2 categories: process examples (e.g. how well did an assessment go?) and security practices examples (irrespective of the assessment, how are tools working out in the wild?)

 ## Vision
-* Document example case studies, both uses of where things went right, and where things went wrong
+* Document example case studies, the methodology used, and solicit feedback from participants and consumers - this effort is performed by someone who was not directly participating either as assessor or from the project being assessed.
-* Support knowledge-sharing that reduces security risks, providing data about vendors and open source projects
+* Support knowledge-sharing that reduces security risks earlier in the design and implementation cycles across CNCF projects (aka awesomeness!)
-* Define a process for "admission control" for what a case study should look like to add value (not too detailed, not too hand-wavy)

 # Suggested Case Studies